Fast Three-dimensional Opto-acoustic Simulation for Linear Array with Rectangular Elements: Introduction

 Opto-acoustic imaging is a new modality that has recently been investigated clinically for improved accuracy in breast cancer diagnosis\cite{oraevsky2018clinical, zalev2015opto, neuschler2018pivotal, menezes2018downgrading, oraevsky2014optoacoustic, xu2006photoacoustic, zalev2018image}.
 The modality is able to visualize breast tumors several centimetres deep within tissue, and may potentially improve distinction between benign and malignant lesions\cite{oraevsky2018clinical, zalev2015opto, neuschler2018pivotal, menezes2018downgrading}.
 The simulation model described in this article was developed by considering the geometry and specifications of a hand-held opto-acoustic probe with a linear transducer array and light delivery unit that would be suitable for clinical imaging.

 There are numerous approaches for performing acoustic and opto-acoustic simulations.
-The approach proposed in our paper is formulated for opto-acoustic simulation in the {\it time-domain}.
+The approach proposed in our paper is formulated for opto-acoustic simulation in the \emph{time-domain}.
 For an omni-directional point detector, it is known that opto-acoustic wave propagation can be computed as a convolutional operator in the time-domain, based on a Green's function solution to the scalar wave equation \cite{morse1968theoretical,oraevsky2014optoacoustic, xu2006photoacoustic}.
-Several time-domain based approaches for acoustic simulation that involve rectangular elements\cite{ lasota1982application,selfridge1980theory, jensen1996field,jensen1992calculation, stepanishen1971transient, lasota1984acoustic, scarano1985new, san1992diffraction} are described in the literature and are briefly summarized in this section.
+Several time-domain based approaches for acoustic simulation that involve rectangular elements\cite{ lasota1982application,selfridge1980theory, jensen1996field,jensen1992calculation, stepanishen1971transient, lasota1984acoustic, scarano1985new, san1992diffraction} are briefly summarized in this section.

 Separable acoustic wave methods have also been studied.
 The approach of Jakubowicz~et~al.~(1989)~\cite{jakubowicz1989two} showed that seismological migration for 3D acoustic wave fields was separable in the time-domain using cascaded operations.
-The method involved a {\it backward} (inversion) operator to \mbox{\it reconstruct} an imaging volume from its measured signals\cite{claerbout2008basic}.
-However, to {\it simulate} signals from an imaging volume, a {\it forward} operator is required.
+The method involved a \emph{backward} (inversion) operator to \mbox{\emph{reconstruct}} an imaging volume from its measured signals\cite{claerbout2008basic}.
+However, to \emph{simulate} signals from an imaging volume, a \emph{forward} operator is required.
 By implementing the equations of Jakubowicz~et~al.~\cite{jakubowicz1989two} in the opposite order, we develop a forward operator that is separable.
 Furthermore, we show that efficient computation and separability is still possible when rectangular elements are used, and that the equation can be applied in a rotated coordinate system of the probe.